crowdanalyzer/eslint-react/README.md

 }
 ```

-10.4 Avoid updating the state during the componentWillUpdate step as it can lead to indeterminate component state and is not allowed.
+9.4 Avoid updating the state during the componentWillUpdate step as it can lead to indeterminate component state and is not allowed.([no-will-update-set-state](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-will-update-set-state.md))

 ```javascript
 // bad